CITY OF REFUGE

 • Supplies: Bring water, but water fountains are available

-• Good to know: Attend a park ranger tour or talk, these are worthwhile
+• Good to know: Attend a park ranger tour or talk, these are very informative and worthwhile.
+Do not skip.

 • Parking: Ample parking; when you’re doing stay where you are and go snorkeling at nearby “Two Step”